Take & Make Kit: Botanical Clay Mobile

 Spread out your stick and clay pieces on a table and decide where you would like each piece to hang.
 Varying the height and color of pieces will create the nicest final piece.

 Step 11: Cut twine and tie pieces to stick

 Cut appropriately sized lengths of twine to hang each clay piece from the stick, leaving enough extra to tie a knot at each end.
 Tie once at each end and adjust height and placement.
 Knot each piece of twine at both ends and trim excess twine.
 OPTIONAL: Use a bit of hot glue to secure each twine piece and any ends to the back of the stick.

 Note: If you don’t seal your clay pieces, make sure to hang your piece somewhere it will remain dry.

-Take & Make crafts are available while supplies last.
-Check out the Make & Take Crafts page for a complete list of what’s available!
+Library crafts are available while supplies last.
+Check out the Crafts page for a complete list of what’s available!